 Students who choose to use their exemption to move directly to sophomore-level courses do so because they are interested in moving more quickly into specialized topics.
-We caution that our experience is that significant numbers of these students are not as well prepared in upper level courses as students who have completed Biology 220/221 and 225/226.
-Students who choose NOT to use their exemption, and therefore take Biology 220/221 and 225/226, do so because they want to ensure a strong basic background at the level we expect in later courses.
-We encourage this second option for many or most students with a score of 5 on the Biology Advanced Placement Exam.
-However, our experience is that when students are well informed about the advantages and disadvantages of both options they choose wisely for themselves.
+We caution that our experience is that significant numbers of these students are not as well prepared in upper-level courses as students who have completed Biology 203/203L and 204/204L.
+Students who choose NOT to use their exemption, and therefore take Biology 203/203L and 204/204L, do so because they want to ensure a strong basic background at the level we expect in later courses.
+We encourage students to consider these options carefully and to discuss it with their pre-major advisor.
+Pre-medical and pre-dental students should consult with the Chief Health Professions Advisor, Dr. Beverly Sher, to ensure that taking the Biology 203/204 exemption does not impact their application to medical or dental school later.
+Our experience is that when students are well informed about the advantages and disadvantages of both options they choose wisely for themselves.